JanRibasGarriga/WhoIsWho/README.md

-# WhoIsWho: exploiting Google Colab to develop a free and open-source toolbox for deep learning in microscopy
+# WhoIsWho: exploiting Google Colab to classify cells based on features related to their nuclei and their neighbours

 ## What is this?